 Activities of Roberto VANNACCI

-Written questions (1)
+Written explanations (1)

 Connectivity of the Alpine passes: the consequences of prolonging the closure of the Frejus rail tunnel